Cyber-Duck/Silverstripe-Google-Tag-Manager/README.md

 ### Pushing a refund to the data layer

 You can call the refund method to generate the refund data layer values.
-A single id or array of ids can be passed in.
+A single transaction id or array of ids can be passed in.

 ```php
 GTM::refund(1);